cerenyildirim/PPMLP/README.md

 # PPMLP: A Privacy-Preserving Federated Learning Protocol for Multilayer Perceptrons

 This repository contains an implementation of a privacy-preserving federated learning protocol based on homomorphic encryption for multilayer perceptrons (MLPs).
 The protocol allows multiple distributed clients to collaboratively train a machine learning model without sharing their private data, addressing ongoing concerns regarding data privacy during the federated learning process.

-We take advantage of the per
+We propose a homomorphic-encryption-based privacy-preserving FL protocol for multilayer perceptrons, which is shown to be secure under the presence of colluding honest-but-curious clients.
+The possibility of client collusion attacks is eliminated by utilizing the inherent permutability of neural networks.

 ## Dependencies